-There are over 87 million Millennials in the U.S. with the population overtaking Baby Boomers sometime this year.
+There are over 72 million Millennials in the U.S. with a population that overtook Baby Boomers sometime in 2019.
 Millennials are the largest generation in the workforce.
 One in four are parents.
 There is no doubt that marketing effectively to this market segment is essential for a business to survive and thrive.
 More than ever promotional stickers are an ideal fit into your millennial marketing mix.
 Here’s why.

 It’s a sharing economy and Millennials broadcast opinions.
 Word of mouth is more important than ever.
 Everyone is increasingly aware of what others are doing, but, keep in mind social media and word of mouth is not limited to online.
 According to a study by The Keller Fay Group 90% of word of mouth conversations about brands is taking place off-line.
 Stickers are the original social media.
 They are a badge that encourages word of mouth and off-line influence.